melvin-mbww/pangram-test/README.md

 # pangram-test
-Automated Tests For the Pangram API

 In the framework of your choice, please create automated tests for the pangram-api.
+A pangram is a sentence or a verse that contains all the letters of the alphabet.

 Here's a quick description of the pangram-api.